gastonfournier/unleash-php-proxy-testing/README.md

 To run the sample:
 - `docker compose up evaluate`

+**Note:** evaluate-toggle.php does a warm up of the SDK.
+To disable it just comment out the relevant lines in evaluate-toggle.php

-Then you can login to unleash at 4242 and check the metrics of the toggle created.
+Then you can login to unleash at 4242 and check the metrics of the toggles created.

 ```mermaid
 flowchart LR